cmda-bt/fe-course-21-22/.github/ISSUE_TEMPLATE/2_week-2.md

 ---
 name: Week 2
-about: Research client-side API's and implement DOM manipulation for your
+about: Research client-side API's and implement DOM manipulation for your feature.
 title: Week 2
 labels: 'week-2, API'